Did Shakespeare Eat Birthday Cake 🎂?

 Forty days in the wilderness: Temptations of Christ, St Mark’s Basilica.

-According to the Christian calendar, today (Tuesday) is Shrove Tuesday AKA fat Tuesday, AKA pancake day, AKA Fasnacht Day, (if you live in Pennsylvania ) It is the season that commemorates the time in Jesus Christ fasted in the desert for 40 days, then he then entered Jerusalem with his followers, had his last meal the last supper was betrayed by Judas. was crucified, died and ascended to heaven on Easter Sunday.
+According to the Christian calendar, today (Tuesday) is Shrove Tuesday AKA fat Tuesday, AKA pancake day, AKA Fasnacht Day, (if you live in Pennsylvania ) It is the season that commemorates the time when Jesus Christ fasted in the desert for 40 days, before the holy week of Maudlin Thursday, Good Friday, and Easter Sunday.
+It is a time when believers give up a material comfort like sweets or fat, and meditate on Christ’s journey from Heaven to Earth and back.

 Growth and fertility; pain and pleasure, privation, and excess, things dying and things born.
 These extreme states of being and the dramatic stories of Christ’s passion are, of course, very good theater, so it’s no wonder that Shakespeare would choose to incorporate the themes and motifs of Shrove Tuesday into his plays.